-I grant unto the Organization all right, title, and interest in and the unlimited right to use any and all photographic images and video or audio recordings including my name or image (collectively, "My Likeness) that are made by the Organization during my work in connection with the Volunteer Activity, including, but reproceeds, or other benefits that are derived from such I expressly agree that this Waiver is intended to be as by the laws of the State of in the state of in the state of I agree that in the eventhis Waiver shall be held to be invalid by any court of invalidity of such clause or provision shall not otherwise of this Release which shall continue to enforceable. photographs or recordings. broad and inclusive as permitted the United States of America, and in accordance with the laws of the ent that any clause or provision of competent jurisdiction, the
+I grant unto the Organization all right, title, and interest in and the unlimited right to use any and all photographic images and video or audio recordings including my name or image (collectively, "My Likeness) that are made by the Organization during my work in connection with the Volunteer Activity, including, but not limited to, any royalties, proceeds, or other benefits that are derived from such photographs or recordings.
+I expressly agree that this Waiver is intended to be as broad and inclusive as permitted by the laws of the State of in the United States of America, and that this Waiver shall be governed by and interpreted in accordance with the laws of the State of I agree that in the event that any clause or provision of this Waiver shall be held to be invalid by any court of competent jurisdiction, the invalidity of such clause or provision shall not otherwise affect the remaining provisions of this Release which shall continue to enforceable.